To guarantee Quality of Service (QoS) in large scale data virtualization deployments, in general, we can distinguish between two main types of

 Always) or only to some of them (

-- In this case you have to add a condition based on the attributes of the session: client IP,
+- In this case you have to add a condition based on the attributes of the session by clicking ctrl+space which list the: client IP,

 access interface (JDBC, ODBC, WS-REST, ...), authentication (LOCAL, LDAP, Kerberos), ...

 - The attributes can be listed using the key

 - Select the plan that will be applied to the user when the condition is met.

 The Resource Manager acts when a user session is opened against Virtual DataPort server.
 The management procedure is the following:

 - A user opens a connection to Virtual DataPort server.

 - The Resource Manager evaluates the condition of the first rule.

 - If the condition is not met, it evaluates the condition of the second rule.

 - If this second condition is not met, it evaluates the condition of the next rule, and so on.